What is phygital marketing? 11 examples of phygital experiences

 Evolution of marketing from physical to digital and then phygital

-Marketing has come a long way from the traditional physical methods to the ever-evolving digital landscape we see today.
+Marketing has come a long way from the traditional physical methods to the ever-shifting cyberspace we see today.
 In the past, marketing efforts relied heavily on physical mediums such as billboards, print advertisements, or direct mail.

 These methods effectively reached a mass audience but could not target specific demographics or track the success of campaigns in real time.
 And with the rise of the internet and digital technology, marketing has shifted towards a more targeted and data-driven approach.